 Director, Comprehensive Pain Services, University of Tennessee Graduate School of Medicine

-Assistant Professor, Division of Pain Medicine, UT Graduate School of Medicine
+Assistant Professor of Anesthesiology, UT Graduate School of Medicine

 Tennessee Pain Society